Hello and welcome to the podcast of Lotus Eaters episode 1236.

 So, okay.

-By the way, the joke there was me just constantly looking at the graph as it updates.
+By the way, the joke there was me just constantly looking at the graph and as it updates.

-That was the joke I was going is you being neurotically obsessed.
+The joke is you being neurotically obsessed.

 Am I winning?